prestonvasquez/vectormock/README.md

 # vectormock

-This library is for mocking an embedding model based on similarity scores.
+This package is for mocking an embedding model based on similarity scores.
 The idea is to embed data with a relative similarity score to a root query vector.

 ```go
 const openAiAda002Dim = 1536